Skip links

 Areas of expertise

-I offer private, specialist consultations focused on diagnosis, explanation, and practical treatment.
+I’m a female consultant urogynaecologist offering private, specialist consultations focused on diagnosis, explanation, and practical treatment.

-• Subspecialist training in urogynaecology
+• Subspecialist training in Urogynaecology

-• Specialist in Vaginal prolapse, and Vulval problems
+• Specialist in Vaginal Prolapse, and Vulval Problems

 • Specialist for Paediatric and Adolecent Gynaecology